Todd Hunter: Dragon - 2000s

 "Chase The Sun" in 2011 and the EP "The Great Divide" in 2012.
 Dragon have played over 500 shows since the reformation.
 The band played the "Long Way to the Top" series of concerts in October 2012 then embarked on a 16 date "40th Anniversary National Tour" of New Zealand in mid October.
 To mark the occasion Liberation Records released "The Dragon Years" a 40-song compilation CD.
 Dragon played 20 shows on The Red Hot Summer Tour around Australia in early 2013 and kicked off their 40th Anniversary Concert Series at The Sydney Opera House in April 2013.

 As of July 2014 the reformed Dragon have played over 600 shows.
 In November 2013 the band mounted a 20 date acoustic tour in cathedrals and churches in New Zealand.
 In 2014 they Toured Australia from March through to the end of June with The Trilogy Tour, a tour that featured the three main eras of the band, The Young Years (1970s), The Glory Years (1980s) and The Phoenix Years (2006 on).

 Dragon are The Harbour Agency's hardest working band.
 They play almost every weekend of the year.
 After a break since March 2020 due to COVID-19 the band start playing in New Zealand in January 2021 for the Greenstone Tour and are booked until NYE 2022.

 Personal life

-Hunter and his partner, Johanna, have three sons: Harry Hunter, James Hunter and Joey Hunter.
+Hunter and his partner, Johanna Pigott, have three sons: Harry Hunter, James Hunter and Joey Hunter.